christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 Expected evidence:

 1. the orchestration instance id appears in the log
-2. `GithubWorkflowInProgress` appears in the log
+2. `GithubWorkflowInProgress` appears in the log, for example in a durable-host line such as `Reason: RaiseEvent:GithubWorkflowInProgress`
-3. `GithubWorkflowCompleted` appears in the log
+3. `GithubWorkflowCompleted` appears in the log, for example in a durable-host line such as `Reason: RaiseEvent:GithubWorkflowCompleted`

 #### Step 11: Inspect Durable state in Azurite